DadCooksDinner

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Sous Vide Grilled Duck Legs
+Sous Vide Duck Legs (Finished on the grill)

 • Author: Mike Vrobel